-5 DTA local offices have Video Remote Interpreting (VRI) services:
+All DTA local offices currently have Video Remote Interpreting (VRI) services.

 VRI is an auxiliary aid to communicate with Deaf and hard of hearing individuals using remote American Sign Language (ASL) interpreter services.
 If you are Deaf or hard of hearing and would like ASL interpreter service through VRI, go to an office with VRI or contact a Client Assistance Coordinator to set up an appointment in advance.

-For a list of Client Assistance Coordinators in each local office, go to Masslegalservices.org/content/dta-client-assistance-coordinators-disability-access
+For a list of DTA's Client Assistance Coordinators (CACs) available in each local office, go to Mass.gov/service-details/department-of-transitional-assistance-disability-access.